Division for Kids: How To Teach Short Division (Bus Stop Method) and Long Division To Children

 Different division questions call for different methods of division to solve them, but here is a quick and easy guide to show which method your child should use and when:

 - Chunking is best for smaller numbers and arithmetic.

 - Short division is great for dividing larger numbers by one digit numbers.

 - Long division is handy for dividing large numbers by numbers with 2 or more digits.

 Of course there may be occasions when each of the above methods can be used in slightly different scenarios, but as a general rule this should be enough to help your child make the right decision.

-When it comes time to sit the maths SATs papers your child will have to answer some division based questions.
+When it comes time to sit the maths SATs papers it is more than likely that your child will have to answer some division based questions.

 Problem solving and reasoning (Paper 2 and 3) in Year 6 can be tricky when it comes to division problems.
 Often, the problems require more than one operation to be solved which can add an element of complication into an already stressful environment, so encourage your child to look out for words like share or group to help them identify what needs to be done to solve the problem.

 Division problems in Paper 1 (arithmetic) will be presented as number sentences, and your child will need to show their working out if the question is worth more than 1 mark.